William Ward, 2nd Earl of Dudley: Later military service

 On 20 January 1912 Lord Dudley rejoined the establishment of the Worcestershire Hussars, and on 10 November 1913 he was promoted to succeed Sir Henry Foley Grey as lieutenant-colonel commanding the regiment.
 By this time he was convinced that there was going to be another war in Europe and formed a permanent staff of instructors to train the regiment in musketry.
 When war was declared in 1914, the Worcestershires formed part of the 1st South Midland Mounted Brigade, under the commander of Brigadier E. A. Wiggin.
 The brigade was ordered to Egypt and was based in Chatby Camp, near Alexandria, by April 1915.
 The brigade didn't see any action until they were ordered to prepare to fight as infantry in August.
 It was at this time that the men were sent to Suvla Bay, and took part in the Battle of Scimitar Hill on 21 August.
 The regiment were in support of the Anzacs in their attempt to break through the Turkish defenses.
 This attack failed miserably, and they were evacuated in January 1916.
 Lord Dudley had already left the regiment on 22 August 1915, when he was seconded and posted to East Mudros as Commandant, where he remained until 23 November.
 In 1916, Lord Dudley was attached to the headquarters staff of the 40th Infantry Division.
 He was transferred to the Territorial Force Reserve as a lieutenant-colonel on 23 July 1916 and relinquished his commission on 30 September 1921.

+Declining fortune

+In 1886 Lord Dudley sold his father's important collection of porcelain at Christie's, followed in 1892 by the equally important collection of Old master paintings.

+The Ward family's London home, Dudley House was sold in 1895 and following the First World War, Lord Dudley sold his magnificent country seat Witley Court in 1920.

 Yachting

 On inheriting his Earldom he embarked in 1885–1886 on a round the world cruise in the 374 ton Steam Yacht Marchesa, built by Lobnitz, this voyage including meeting the Emperor of Brazil, and had a stop at Sydney to refit.

 In 1892 he bought the 5-rater Dacia - one of the first Charles E Nicholson designs, from Hercules Langrishe.
 He then commissioned Vigorna, also from Camper and Nicholsons which was less successful.
 His next yacht Inyoni was more successful.

+In 1895 he became the first Commodore of the newly formed Midland Sailing Club.

 During his time as Viceroy of Ireland he was a member of the Dublin Bay and Lough Erne sailing clubs, as well as the Royal Yacht Squadron.